inductiva/inductiva/docs-sources/how-it-works/best-practices/save_storage.md

 temporary or intermediate files that are no longer needed.
 Running a cleanup after the simulation can free up valuable storage space.

-Some simulators allow you to run specific commands after the simulation ends to delete unwanted files.
+All of our simulators allow you to pass an argument `on_finish_cleanup` that can be a shell script or a list of commands that will run once your simulation is finished.
+You should use this argument to delete any temporary or unwanted files to save on storage costs.

 ### Example: OpenFOAM